Belarus

 Additional info:

-1. To find out how to designate first level controler click here (EN) or here (RU).
+- To find out how to designate first level controller click here (EN) or here (RU).

 ... this confirmation is an integral part of the Partner progress report and the Report on cost shares.
 In case a partner does not use the voluntary template for the Partner progress report and/or the Report on cost shares, the following document has to be filled by the partner's first level controller: First level control confirmation of the project partner's expenditure